 What is the Global Citizenship Alliance (GCA)?

 The Alliance was founded as an independent organization to continue, strengthen and expand the work of the Salzburg Global Seminar’s successful Global Citizenship Program (GCP).
-Jochen Fried, Astrid Schroeder and David Goldman, all former staff of the GCP, form the GCA team.
+Jochen Fried and Astrid Schroeder, both former staff of the GCP, form the GCA team.

 Partner institutions and alumni of the GCP are still members of the SGS alumni pool and will be included in SGS outreach and alumni communications as usual.
 Partner institutions are encouraged to maintain their relationship with SGS even as they continue moving ahead with global citizenship education and programs with the newly-formed Global Citizenship Alliance.

-The costs for attending a Global Citizenship Seminar will remain stable for 2017:
+The costs for attending a Global Citizenship Seminar as of 2022:

 Please note that these costs do not include travel expenses, but full room and board

 As in the past, all institutions will be asked to sign an agreement between the institution and the GCA.

 Who is the main contact person for partner institutions at the Global Citizenship Alliance?

 A GCS is a short-term program offered by the Global Citizenship Alliance for students and faculty of U.S. colleges and universities.
 It is designed to provide an intensive seven-day international experience for participants to explore pressing issues of global concern and to view such issues from a perspective both literally and figuratively outside the borders of the United States.

 Why are we offering Global Citizenship Seminars?